Report: Bournemouth in takeover talks led by Vegas Golden Knights owner

 What’s next?

-Wolves head to West Ham on Saturday, Oct.
-1, while Man City host Man United in the Manchester derby on Oct.
-2.
+Brentford travel to Bournemouth on Saturday, Oct.
+1, while Arsenal host Tottenham on the same day in what is a huge north London derby.

-How to watch Wolves vs Manchester City live, stream link and start time
+How to watch Brentford vs Arsenal live, stream link and start time

 Online: Stream via NBCSports.com